-Welcome to Library Essentials, a collection of workshops for English 100 sections (including 100A, 190, and ELI 100) that introduce students to basic library services and resources, print and digital.
-The workshops are designed to help English instructors address the Written Communication (FW) "information literacy" requirement of their courses.
+Welcome to Library Essentials, a collection of workshops for English 100 sections (including 100A, 190, and ESL100) that introduce students to basic library services and resources, print and digital.
+The workshops are designed to help English instructors address the Written Communication (FW) “information literacy” requirement of their courses.
 The Library Essentials workshops are scheduled during regular class time and meet in Hamilton Library classrooms to provide students hands-on instruction on computer workstations.
-The 2014 Library Essentials Program includes a menu of seven workshops.
-Instructors can register for a maximum of four (4) workshops.
-You can choose up to three (3) General Research workshops and the one (1) Hawaii (Local Research) workshop.
+The 2017-2018 Library Essentials Program includes a menu of three workshops.
+Instructors can register their course for any combination of workshops (one, two, or all three).

 Introduces students to basic library resources enabling them to find books and journal articles for their research papers.

 Introduces students to the types of sources that are appropriate for academic writing.
 Students will conduct searches and then identify and justify why the sources they have chosen are credible and appropriate to use in academic arguments.